 Maintain full-time enrollment majoring within an undergraduate College of Liberal Arts and Social Sciences academic program, unless the applicant has less than twice the number of semester hours required to be full time remaining in his/her degree program

-Provide at least two letters of recommendation from persons familiar with the applicant's academic work.
-MUST have two letters.
+Provide two letters of recommendation from persons familiar with the applicant's academic work, work ethic, or personal strength.